nnethercote/nnethercote.github.io/_posts/2021-11-12-the-rust-compiler-has-gotten-faster-again.md

 who watch for regressions: ecstatic-morse, Mark-Simulacrum, rylev, and pnkfelix.

+**Update:** In case it wasn't clear, this includes the LLVM team.
+A decent chunk of the improvements are due to changes within LLVM, which the Rust compiler uses for its backend.

 If you want to see how performance has changed over a longer period, check out [2019-11-07 to 2021-11-11](https://perf.rust-lang.org/compare.html?start=2018-11-05&end=2021-11-11&stat=wall-time).